Best High-Risk Auto Insurance Quotes & Coverage

 • A lapse in prior insurance coverage

-• A high-value or high-performance vehicle that is more expensive to repair or replace
+• A vehicle that is expensive to repair or replace

 Types of High-Risk Auto Insurance Policies